 A cumulative GPA of 2.500 for all certificate courses is required, with no individual grade lower than C. A course not passed with the minimum grade may be repeated one time.

-The certificate is achieved through completion of four lighting courses: two required courses, one technical elective and a capstone or studio course.
+The certificate is achieved through completion of four lighting courses: two required courses, one technical elective, and a capstone course.
+Courses listed below represent current offerings and are subject to change.

 |Advanced Lighting Design|